 Some days I remember my mom asking me what was wrong.
 It took everything in me to fight back the tears and put on a strong image that I was okay.
 For some reason, I didn’t feel comfortable sharing about my fears and anxieties.

-I tried to hide my teenage depression until one day a girl in her 20s was visiting our house.
+I tried to hide my depression until one day a girl in her 20s was visiting our house.
 She was on a drama tour that came to our school.
 My dad was a teacher at our school so he opened our home to billet some of the actors.
 She and I had some great talks.
 She saw right through my tough act.
 She started asking me questions that went to the core of my heart.
 She tried desperately to convince me of my value.
 She finally went to bed at midnight after talking from 7pm.

 The next morning, she woke up and looked terrible.
 I asked her what was wrong.
 She said she couldn’t sleep all night.
 She was worried about me and prayed for me all through the night.
 She said that I could have teenage depression and explained that it is a common illness that could be treated.
 She made me promise to go to the doctor.
 I was a bit surprised and said ‘yes’; secretly meaning ‘whatever’ inside.

 She left to return home and a few days later my mom and I were having an argument; over what I can’t remember.
 I saw how I hurt my mom and told her I think I needed to go to the doctor.
-I told her what the actor had said to me about teenage depression.

 My mom picked up the phone immediately and made a doctor’s appointment.
 She shared with me how my aunt suffered from depression too.
 I couldn’t believe it.
 My aunt was the most hilarious person I’ve ever met.
 My mom saw a connection.